-We also encourage you to carefully think about the case where you attempt to connect a persistent output to a trigger input.
+We also encourage you to carefully think about the opposite case where you attempt to connect a persistent output to a trigger input, as wanting to do this often indicates ambiguity about what your data represents.
 However, because there is the common case of saving data generated in the simulation using some database or writer simulator (regardless of how whether it is an event or a measurement), mosaik will not complain when you set up connections like this.